 Eat German Food and Drink in a Beer Garden

 If you prefer bratwurst over burgers and schnitzel over a salad, consider the Jealous Monk.

 It also serves burgers and salad by the way!

-Expect live music, sports on TV and extensive beer list, perfection.
+Expect live music, sports on TV, and an extensive beer list: perfection.

 Visiting during winter?
 Be sure to reserve your igloo before you visit Mystic.

 Mystic Luxury Cinemas is an independently owned, remodeled cinema with very comfortable heated seats.

 Not only can you watch the latest releases here but also occasional live theater and concert performances.

 Live Music at Mystic Theatre